I will rather comment on other MPs, not Adwoa Safo - Deputy Majority Chief Whip

 Source: rainbowradioonline.com

-The Second Deputy Majority Chief Whip of the 8th Parliament Habib Iddrisu has refused to comment on lawyer Sarah Adwoa Safo, the MP for Dome Kwabenya, and why she has not resumed work as MP.
+Deputy Majority Chief Whip of 8th Parliament, Habib Iddrisu, has refused to comment on lawyer Sarah Adwoa Safo, the MP for Dome Kwabenya, and why she has not resumed work as a Member of Parliament.

-Speaking on Frontline on Rainbow Radio 87.5Fm, the legislator told host Kwabena Agyapong that he prefers not to comment about the MP who has been accused of holding the government and parliament to ransom.
+Speaking on the Frontline show on Rainbow Radio 87.5Fm, the legislator told host Kwabena Agyapong that he prefers not to comment on the 'absentee' MP who has been accused of holding the government and Parliament to ransom.

 He said he would prefer to comment on other MPs on the side of the Majority and not lawyer Adwoa Safo.

-He was responding to questions on the whereabouts of the MP and the discussion surrounding her inability to come to the House.
+He was responding to questions about the whereabouts of the MP and the discussion surrounding her inability attend to Parliamentary business.

 He also refuted claims that the Majority was finding it difficult to carry out business in the House.